-Josie Bahnke will take over as the head of Alaska’s Division of Elections after Lieutenant Governor Byron Mallot asked for the resignation of current Elections head Gail Fenumiai.
+Josie Bahnke will lead Alaska’s Division of Elections after Lt.
+Governor Byron Mallot asked for the resignation of current Elections head Gail Fenumiai.

 In Kivalina, Interior Secretary Jewell Hears “Real Stories” from Community Living with Climate Change